-The College President is Incident Command whenever he/she is on the campus at the time of the incident.
-In the absence of the president Incident Command may be designated to either the Vice President of Student and Academic Affairs, the Director of Campus Safety or the Director of Human Resources depending on the particular situation to be dealt with.
+The College President is Incident Commander whenever they are on the campus at the time of the incident.
+In the absence of the President, Incident Command may be designated to either the Vice President/Dean of Students or the Director of Campus Operations the depending on the situation.